 Read more: Top Salzburg Attractions

-1. Vienna Where to Stay
+1. Vienna Where to Stay in Vienna

 As the former seat of the Hapsburg Empire, Vienna is awash with impressive imperial buildings and palaces, which so comprehensively convey the wealth and power of its former monarchs.
 Now the capital of the country, the city is a delight to get lost in.
 Its eclectic mix of architectural styles are beautifully displayed on the facades of its lavish opera houses, museums, churches, and more.
 The center is very easy to walk around, with the main sights massed along the opulent Ringstrasse.
 Renowned for its opera halls and nicknamed ‘the City of Music’, the names of its famous residents roll off the tongue, with Mozart, Beethoven and Schubert among those who once graced its streets.
 Indeed, there are a plethora of cultural and artistic sights for visitors to check out, and a number of fantastic museums and beautifully ornamented palaces worth visiting.
 Moreover, there are some great markets, fantastic restaurants and coffee-houses, as well as atmospheric Viennese bars.